unit9/django-data-sync/README.md

 TO BE ADDED

-- ~~add support for ImageField and FileField~~ DONE
+- ~~add support for ImageField and FileField~~ done
-- ~~support multiple tasks queues, current plan is to support GCP Cloud Tasks~~ DONE
+- ~~support multiple tasks queues, current plan is to support GCP Cloud Tasks~~ done
-- add authorization and authentication at data export endpoint
+- ~~add authorization and authentication at data export endpoint~~ done
-- add tests, since it's not possible to test with two Django servers locally (or there is?), I have to think how to implement this correctly
+- ~~add tests, since it's not possible to test with two Django servers locally (or there is?), I have to think how to implement this correctly~~ TODO Yes, django-extensions supports spawning django server

 MIGHT GET ADDED